GoogleCloudPlatform/compute-image-tools/cli_tools/gce_ovf_import/README.md

 + `-network=NETWORK` Name of the network in your project to use for the image import.
 The network must have access to Google Cloud Storage.
 If not specified, the network named default is used.
 If -subnet is also specified subnet must be a subnetwork of network specified by -network.
-+ `-network-interface=[PROPERTY=VALUE,...]` Adds a network interface to the instance.
-Mutually exclusive with any of these flags: --network, --network-tier, --subnet, --private-network-ip.
-  This flag can be repeated to specify multiple network interfaces.
 + `-network-tier=NETWORK_TIER` Specifies the network tier that will be used to configure the instance.
 NETWORK_TIER must be one of: PREMIUM, STANDARD.
 The default value is PREMIUM.
 + `-subnet=SUBNET` Name of the subnetwork in your project to use for the image import.
 If	the